7 Top Motorcycle Accessories

 We’re often asked, “how long does a CBT take?” and the answer is often dependant on the individual.
 Everyone is different and training times for CBT courses vary.
 A CBT course usually lasts for a day and you’ll get your certification at the end.
 Your instructor will keep you informed about your progress throughout the day.
 They’ll help you improve in any areas that may be needed to reach the certification level.

 We tailor training courses for students’ skills.
+If you’re nervous about learning to ride a motorcycle, proper prararation can calm your worries.
 Our great instructors not only help you focus on areas that you need to improve in, but they also make the training fun.
 Most of the students at Phoenix Motorcycle Training schools learn how to ride a motorcycle and pass their CBT courses on the first try.
 Within a single day of training and practice, they gain the freedom of two wheels!

 If you take a little longer to learn, that’s OK too.
 Everyone learns at a different pace and we all find some things harder than others.
 Try not to put pressure on yourself to learn within a certain time frame.
 This attitude is counterproductive for your training and makes it even harder to master two-wheeled travel!
 There is no point trying to rush through your motorcycle training course.
 It takes time to master new skills and become competent enough to ride safely.